Index

 Note: The original alternator pulley has a diameter of 2-1/2"".
 Much speculation and conjecture has arisen as to how the alternator is "over-spun", which has apparently necessitated the use of a larger pulley to slow it down.
 Once you slow an alternator down and reduce its output, you put more strain on it since the battery voltage will drop, then you are stuck in a vicious cycle leading to the death of an alternator (they aren't meant to charge weak batteries!).
 I asked my rebuilder about this concept, and he stated he has never seen high RPM's shorten the life (well, not unless the bearings are bad) - it's just a matter of them succumbing to heat and abuse.
 My new one has a smaller 2-1/8" pulley, and it has worked perfectly - with the stock size crank pulley, of course.
 If that situation changes, I'll be happy to report back at a later date.

 Anyway, regarding the 105/110A rating, the pictures below show two Terminator engines with different alternators.
-The one on the left is what I believe to be an early development version with a 4G "large-case" 130A alternator (this same picture is from the Press Kit and is also used in the brochure for both years).
+The one on the left is an early development version with a 4G "large-case" 130A alternator (this same picture is from the Press Kit and is also used in the brochure for both years).
 The other picture shows the production "small-case" alternator - perfect for the space, but the beginning of our woes.
 While Ford may have intended to use a "Heavy Duty" alternator, it never ultimately happened, and we got what is essentially a tweaked V-6 version instead.

 The difference between the case sizes are one indication of the output of these: the small case unit could have a 105 or 110A output, whereas the large case would be 130 or 135A.
 It's easy enough to tell which one is which by checking the case bolt distance at the back.
 Also, the "single-feed" wires from the stator to the rectifier are generally indicative of the lower output, whereas the higher amp versions have the same wires in bundles of two or more (although I believe the large case 130A is also a single-feed, however).
 An exploded view should clear it all up for those that have not seen the guts of an alternator, but I did save my original stator for reference.
 Additionally, the generic parts diagram & list for 6G alternators shows the appropriate items specific for a Terminator unit if you are still skeptical (this information is a follow-up of a screen-shot courtesy of Alternator & Starter Parts Wholesale).